intersystems-community/intersystems-servermanager/README.md

 3. Click the 'edit pencil' icon to add an `isfs://server:namespace/` folder to your VS Code workspace, or use the 'viewing eye' icon to add an `isfs-readonly://server:namespace/` one.
 4. To add a folder that gives you access to server-side web application files (for example, CSP files), hold the <kbd>Alt</kbd> / <kbd>Option</kbd> key down as you click the button for the type of access you want.

-Learn more about `isfs` and `isfs-readonly` folders in the [InterSystems ObjectScript for VS Code documentation](https://intersystems-community.github.io/vscode-objectscript/serverside).
+Learn more about `isfs` and `isfs-readonly` folders in the [documentation](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=GVSCO_ssworkflow).

 > If you are already doing client-side editing of your code (for example, managing it with Git), be sure you understand the consequences of also doing server-side editing using `isfs`.
 The [documentation](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=GVSCO_intro) outlines the differences between client-side and server-side editing.
 If in doubt, limit yourself to `isfs-readonly` by only using the eye icon.